beothorn/DuckLibrary/README.md

 - photography - Either converts to a photography or affects it
 - style - Applies some style, check the description
 - illustration - Either converts to an illustration or affects it
+- 3d - Render something that looks like a 3d render

 # Contributing